echo2echo/Perl-Search-Replace/README.md

 # Perl-Search-Replace

+This script can be used to find and replace text for a single file or an entire website.

 Be careful with this script, especially with special characters

 The find command is originally set to work with file "testMeFirst.html" for testing.
 Change filenames to your file(s) when you are done testing.